ShadowDuke/OW_Different_Leaders/README.md

 - ### Info

    - Black Screen for new nations leader background
-   - Character portrait on nation leader selection does not relfect the ingame potrait
+   - Character portrait on nation leader selection does not reflect the ingame potrait
    - 1 new event added

 ## Notes